Login to Complete an Application or to Access Judging Panel

 Funding

-Organizations will receive a $10,000 stipend to support costs related to implementing their harm reduction project.
+Organizations will receive a $13,000 stipend to support costs related to implementing their harm reduction project and participants’ travel to the in-person gathering.

 It is appropriate to use LEARN HR funds to pay for things like materials, meeting expenses, printing, graphic design services, etc. However, there are prohibited expenses.
 You cannot use the funds to pay for or offset the cost of any of the following: